 (b) the Board to refuse an application by the person under Part 3 for the renewal of registration; or

+(c) the Board to refuse an application by the person under Part 3 for a change of category of registration; or

-(c) the Board to impose a condition on the person’s registration under section 26 when granting or renewing that registration; or
+(d) the Board to impose a condition on the person’s registration under section 26 when granting or renewing that registration or changing the category of registration; or

-(d) the Board to impose, modify or cancel a condition under section 26 during the currency of the teacher’s registration; or
+(e) the Board to impose, modify or cancel a condition under section 26 during the currency of the person’s registration; or

-(e) the Board to cancel the person’s registration under section 27; or
+(f) the Board to cancel the person’s registration under section 27; or

-(f) a disciplinary committee to make an order against the person under section 70; or
+(g) a disciplinary committee to deal with a complaint about the person under section 70(1)(a)(i), (iii) or (iv) or (b) or (2); or

+(h) the impairment review committee to deal with a complaint against the person under section 78(1)(a); or

-(g) the Board to make an order against the person under section 80.
+(i) the Board to make an order or obtain an undertaking against the person under section 80(1)(b) or (2); or

+(j) the Board to refuse to cancel under section 82(1) a condition on the person’s registration.

+[Section 124 inserted: No. 3 of 2023 s.
+80.]

 Division 4 — Other matters

-125. Laying before House of Parliament that is not sitting

-(1) If the Minister is required under this Act to cause a document to be laid before each House of Parliament, or dealt with under this section, within 14 days and —

-(a) at the commencement of that period a House of Parliament is not sitting; and

-(b) the Minister is of the opinion that the House will not sit during that period of 14 days,
+125. Relationship with Equal Opportunity Act 1984

-the Minister is to transmit a copy of the document to the Clerk of that House.
+If a provision of this Act is inconsistent with a provision of the Equal Opportunity Act 1984, the provision of this Act prevails to the extent of the inconsistency.

-(2) A copy of a document transmitted to the Clerk of a House is to be taken to have been laid before that House.

-(3) The laying of a copy of a document that is regarded as having occurred under subsection (2) is to be recorded in the Minutes, or Votes and Proceedings, of the House on the first sitting day of the House after the Clerk received the copy.
+[Section 125 inserted: No. 3 of 2023 s.
+81.]

 126. Protection from liability